-Take, for instance, Bleu’s “B.O.S.T.O.N.”
-It’s tailor made for radio: Energetic and playful, it has several memorable melodies that are so infectious, my 9-year-old scolded me the other day because I was singing it, and she couldn’t get it out of her head.
+Take, for instance, Bleu’s “B.O.S.T.O.N.” from his album Four.
+It’s tailor-made for radio: Energetic and playful, it has several memorable melodies that are so infectious, my 9-year-old scolded me the other day because I was singing it, and she couldn’t get it out of her head.

 “B.O.S.T.O.N.” is about Bleu’s love of Boston, of course, and the Boston Chamber of Commerce would do well to make it their theme song.
 Bleu even calls it the “heart of the universe.”
 And, to make it even more appealing, he name drops other cities a la Huey Lewis and James Brown.
 Radio hits do that, you know.

 I don’t even try to pontificate why radio stations ignore gems like this.
 I’m just glad I have the Internet to bring it to me.